 So it is not surprising.
 If you practice the medical treatment orientation that is offered as the BCST approved curriculum, then actually sensing the Breath of Life is impossible.
 There’s too much interference amid that degree of objectification, efference, doing to, and protocol-based session stages that BCST practitioners are trained to offer clients.”

-Tough love is based on reality and not on post-truth, so reality may feel brutal to an ego that is incapable of feeling uncomfortable.
-But maybe you have an open mind and you realize that I am not putting down other cranial methods, and perhaps you have the courage to answer the following questions with respect to your use of BCST functional methods?
+Tough love is based on reality, not on post-truth.
+Reality may feel too brutal to bear if an ego incapable of feeling uncomfortable.
+Yet, maybe you have an open mind and you realize that I am not putting down other cranial methods; and perhaps you have the courage to answer the following questions with respect to your use of BCST functional methods?
 If so, ask yourself:

-“Am I really connected in my body to the living Breath of Life, or is it in my mind?”
+“Am I really connected inside my body to the living potency of the Breath of Life, or is it in my mind?”

-“With a strong conviction, do I actually sense the whole-body expressions of the fluid, long tide, or Dynamic Stillness, inside my body, or do I ‘think’ I feel them?”
+“With strong conviction do I actually sense the whole-body expressions of the fluid, long tide, or Dynamic Stillness, inside my body, or do I ‘think’ I feel them?”

-If, after your 2-year training in BCST, you do feel a beyond any doubt, embodied contact with the whole body breathing tides with total confidence?
-In not, you may feel heartbroken.
-But the death of biodynamics is not your fault: it is the responsibility of the founder of BCST and its 45 sanctioned teachers of craniosacral biodynamics and biodynamic cranial sacral therapy (BCST).
-This organization has impacted the biodynamic cranial field outside of osteopathy.
-I say 'outside' because cranial osteopaths have ferociously guarded Sutherland’s living biodynamics against this very tragic post-truth dilution of biodynamics that we witness in the bodywork field on behalf of the BCST organization.
+If, after your 2-year training in BCST, do you feel beyond any doubt, an embodied contact with the whole body breathing tides with total confidence?
+In not, you may feel heartbroken; after all that training, money, and time you spent to learn biodynamics?
+But it is not your fault; that is the responsibility of the founder of BCST and the 45 sanctioned teachers of Craniosacral Biodynamics and Biodynamic Cranial Sacral Therapy (BCST).
+Their organization has impacted the biodynamic cranial field outside of osteopathy.

-It is beyond the scope of this piece to reveal in detail all the expressions of indignant rage at the BCST organization on behalf of US biodynamic osteopaths.
-However, it is a fact that biodynamic osteopaths grimace when they hear that the BCST training is being called biodynamic.
-Because in truth, it fraudulently misrepresents Dr. Sutherland’s non-doing biodynamics.
-In fact, BCST teaches the opposite principles - that of efference - as compared to Sutherland's be still non-doing principles.
+I say outside of osteopathy because cranial osteopaths have ferociously guarded Sutherland’s living biodynamics against this tragic post-truth dilution of biodynamics that is perpetrated by BCST organizations.
+It is beyond the scope of this piece to reveal in detail all the expressions of indignant rage aimed at the BCST organization on behalf of US biodynamic osteopaths that I am privy to.
+However, biodynamic osteopaths grimace when they hear that the BCST training is called "biodynamic."
+Because in truth, a BCST sanctioned practice grossly misrepresents Dr. Sutherland’s non-doing biodynamics.
+BCST teaches the opposite principles - efference - of Sutherland's 'be still' non-doing biodynamic principles.

-I know of US biodynamic cranial osteopaths who will not allow a BCST graduate practitioner to receive a paid session from them if they find it out ahead of time.
-One BCST practitioner told me she was speaking on the phone with a prominent biodynamic osteopath, author, and teacher, and when she told him she was BCST trained by Franklyn Sills he started screaming at her and finally he hung up the phone.
-I know a non-US trained osteopath who wrote an incredible book on the fulcrum that was prevented from being published by US biodynamic osteopaths because a single BCST author and teacher was quoted in it.
+I know US biodynamic cranial osteopaths who will not give a BCST practitioner a paid session!
+One BCST practitioner told me she was speaking on the phone with James Jealous, prominent biodynamic osteopath, author, and teacher, and when she told him she was trained by Franklyn Sills he started screaming at her, and finally he hung up the phone.
+I know a Canadian-trained osteopath who wrote an incredible book that was prevented from being published by US biodynamic osteopaths because a single BCST author and teacher was quoted in it.

-You may know BCST colleagues who have experienced similar harsh treatment from US biodynamic osteopaths.
-However, they do so because of the deceptive tactics used by the BCST organization that betray Dr. Sutherland’s original biodynamic principles, which justifies their indignant rage.
+You may know BCST colleagues who have experienced harsh treatment from US biodynamic osteopaths.
+However, the osteopaths are righteously furious because of the deceptive tactics used by the BCST organization that betray Dr. Sutherland’s original biodynamic principles, which justifies their indignant rage.